ubc-library-rc/intro-shell/index.md

 ### Setup

 Please bring a laptop to this workshop.
 We will be using the Unix shell for most of the workshop.
 If you have a Mac or a Linux laptop you don't need to install or enable anything.
 If you are using a Windows10 PC you will need to turn on the “Windows Subsystem for Linux” setting as per [these instructions](https://stackoverflow.com/questions/36352627/how-to-enable-bash-in-windows-10-developer-preview/36465000#36465000).
-If you need help or are using an older version of Windows please get in touch at [eka.grguric@ubc.ca](mailto:eka.grguric@ubc.ca).
+If you need help or are using an older version of Windows please get in touch at [jess.yao@ubc.ca](mailto:jess.yao@ubc.ca).